 You can express some calculations both with calculated columns and with measures, even if you need to use different DAX expressions in these cases.
 For example, you can define the GrossMargin as a calculated column:

 but it can be defined as a measure, too:

 [GrossMargin] := SUM ( Sales[SalesAmount] ) – SUM ( Sales[TotalProductCost] )

-We suggest you use a measure in this case, because being evaluated at query time it does not consume memory and disk space, but this is really important only in large datasets.
+We suggest you use a measure in this case, because being evaluated at query time it does not consume memory and disk space.
+This becomes more crucial with large datasets.
 When the size of the model is not an issue, you can use the method you are more comfortable with.

 You should consider that usually you can avoid calculated columns as intermediate calculations for a measure.
-For example, if you have to create a measure based on the result of a product made row-by-row, you can define a calculated column and then a measure in this way:
+For example, if you have to create a measure based on the result of a product made row-by-row, you can define a calculated column and then a measure as follows: